StephanHCB/go-mailer-service/README.md

 I chose to go with [gin](https://github.com/gin-gonic/gin).
 We'll see how that turns out.

+## Implementation Experience with Gin

+- Easily supports Singleton Controller/Service/Repository by passing down the `gin.Context`
+    - but this allows lower layers direct access to the web request/response, so it takes a little bit more discipline not to abuse this, compared to e.g. gorilla/mux handler functions and passing around a `context.Context`.
+Might want to wrap it to give access just to what should be available?

+...

 ## Fulfilling the Requirements with Gin

 ### Requirement: Configuration